pshihn/film-strip/README.md

 See it in action: https://pshihn.github.io/film-strip/

 The strip uses a virtual scroller and lazy loads the frames as they come into view for better performance.
-It's also < 3KB in size when gzipped.
+It's also less than 3KB in size when gzipped.

 ## Usage